IGreatlyDislikeJavascript/bootstrap-tourist/README.md

 ### Switch between Bootstrap 3 or 4 (popover template) automatically using tour options, or use a custom template
 With thanks to this thread: https://github.com/sorich87/bootstrap-tour/pull/643

-Tour is compatible with bootstrap 3 and 4 if the right template is used for the popover.
-To select the correct template, use the "framework" global option.
+Tour is compatible with bootstrap 3 and 4 if the right template and framework is used for the popover.
+Bootstrap3 framework compatibility is used by default.

+To select the correct template and framework, use the "framework" global option.
+Note this option does more than just select a template, it also changes which methods are used to manage the Tour popovers to be BS3 or BS4 compatible.

 ```
 var Tour=new Tour({
 					steps: tourSteps,
-					template: null,			// template option is null by default, but MUST BE SET TO NULL to use the framework option
+					template: null,			// template option is null by default.
+Tourist will use the appropriate template
+											// for the framework version, in this case BS3 as per next option
-					framework: "bootstrap4" // can be string literal "bootstrap3" or "bootstrap4"
+					framework: "bootstrap3" // can be string literal "bootstrap3" or "bootstrap4"
 				});
 ```